Phileosopher/toolbox/README.md

 - One of the hundreds of AWESOME LISTS OF EVERYTHING EVER MADE TO DO A THING that jockey for a top 100 position on [Product Hunt](https://www.producthunt.com/).
 - Piles of curated search content such as [Curlie](https://curlie.org/), run by many passionate people at once.

-This is my quick-reference, a link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), made for several purposes.
+This is my quick-reference knowledge base, a link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), made for several purposes.

 ## 1. Understanding